-Landlord and Tenant Law - Malta Compared to Europe
+Landlord and Tenant Law in Malta compared to Europe

 Malta: Landlord and tenant laws

 The amount of control the landlord has over his property, measured on a five-point rating scale:

 - Pro-landlord = 1